Traditional Apple Recipes

 Hereford Apple Dumplings

-Hereford, on the border between England and Wales, is famous for its apples and cider and its cooks have devised many tasty apple dishes.
+Hereford, on the border between England and Wales, is rich farming country, famous for its apples and cider.
+So it's really no wonder that Herefordshire cooks have devised many tasty apple dishes - such as these apple dumplings.

 The dumplings are best made with cooking apples, which soften and collapse a little as they bake.
 The apple flesh merges with the stuffing into a wonderfully fragrant puree inside the crunchy pastry shell.